debi201326/Hospital-Management-System/README.md

 # Hospital-Management-System
 MediManager is a Hospital Mangement System made completely using Tkinter.
-Database Connectivity is done usig Sqlite3 (ongoing).
+Database Connectivity is done using Sqlite3 (ongoing).